-An easy way to maximize your Hilton stay is with the Hilton Surpass card from American Express, which will allow you to check in with Gold status.
+An easy way to maximize your Hilton stay is with the Hilton Honors Aspire card from American Express, which will allow you to check in with free Diamond status.
 Having status at a hotel makes the check in experience so much more pleasant.
 AMEX offers all their credit cards without annual fees to active duty military servicemembers.

 Usually the hotel will offer you a free beverage or snack upon check in.
 Sometimes you will even get free drink coupons to the bar.
 The AMEX Platinum card also gives you automatic Gold status with Hilton properties.